 Rs 3 lakh bounty announced for Abdul Matheen who conspired to kill Hindus

-New Delhi, May 14: The National Investigation Agency has announced a bounty of Rs 3 lakh on wanted accused Abdul Matheen in connection with the Al-Hindi ISIS Bengaluru module case.
+New Delhi, May 14: The National Investigation Agency (NIA) has announced a bounty of Rs 3 lakh on wanted, accused Abdul Matheen in connection with the Al-Hindi ISIS Bengaluru module case.

-The 26 year old Matheen is a resident of Shimoga in Karnataka.
-The case relates to the ISIS based terror group formed by Mehboob Pasha, along with Khaja Moideen and his his associates.
+The 26-year-old Matheen is a resident of Shimoga in Karnataka.
+The case relates to the ISIS based terror group formed by Mehboob Pasha, along with Khaja Moideen and his associates.

 Notorious narco terrorist arrested by NIA